kyletolle/sudocore/README.md

 Dependencies
 --------
 modularity

     [sudo] gem install modularity

 ToDo
 --------
-There are a lot of improvements to be had
+There are a lot of improvements to be had:

 - Better error handling
 - More comments and code refactoring
 - More brute-forcey brute force algorithm